rust-lang/book/second-edition/src/ch01-02-hello-world.md

 }
 ```

-<span class="caption">Listing 1-1: A program that prints “Hello, world!”</span>
+<span class="caption">Listing 1-1: A program that prints `Hello, world!`</span>

-Save the file, and go back to your terminal window.
+Save the file and go back to your terminal window.
 On Linux or macOS, enter
 the following commands to compile and run the file:

 ```text